 expires (required, string): The timestamp after which the service provider will consider this list of STI-CAs no longer valid.
 This field shall be in the format as defined in [RFC 3339].
 If the list has expired, the Service provider shall request an updated list.

 sequence (required, int) : The sequence number is incremented by one each time a new list is provided by the STI-PA.

+nextKey (required, object): The nextKey is comprised of two fields:

+fingerprint (required, string): A hash of the public key of the STI-PA (“fingerprint”) that will be in effect at the time of STI-PA key rollover

+“nbf” (required, string) The timestamp when that key is effective.
+This field shall be in the format as defined in [RFC 3339].

-trustList (required, ): An array of DER-encoded root certificates for the approved STI-CAs.
+trustList (required, array of strings): An array of DER-encoded root certificates for the approved STI-CAs.

 extensions (optional, string)

 The following provides an example:

+GET /sti-pa/ca-list HTTP/1.1

+HOST: sti-pa.com

+HTTP/1.1 200 OK

+Content-Type: application/jose+json

 {